 Non-payment of fees

 Another risk is that a client makes some complaint about your work and won’t pay their fees.
 It could be that they have taken issue with your service or they could simply be trying to wriggle out of their contractual agreement by claiming negligence even if you have done nothing wrong.

 Given the risks your business faces, what preventative measures can you take?

-- Check your contract arrangements Where there is no contract, the first (very expensive) argument will be about what terms apply to a disputed project.
+- Check your contract arrangements.
+Where there is no contract, the first (very expensive) argument will be about which terms apply to a disputed project.
 The primary purpose of having your own standard terms and conditions is to protect your business.
-The better drafted and more detailed the contract, the more time and opportunity there is to avoid a claim completely, negotiate a settlement or avoid a costly litigation.
+The better-drafted and more detailed the contract, the opportunity there is to avoid a claim completely, negotiate a settlement or avoid a costly litigation

-- Check copyright issues Check that all material you use on behalf of a client has been appropriately sourced.
+- Check copyright issues.
+Check all material you use on behalf of a client has been appropriately sourced.
 Have a process in place to ensure appropriate licences are always obtained and don’t forget to keep refreshing staff training.
-Often there’s a process in place, but due to a lack of refresher training, new or more junior members of staff may not be aware of your procedure.
+Often there’s a process in place, but due to a lack of refresher training, new or more junior members of staff may not be aware of your procedure

-- Protect your business with professional indemnity insurance When choosing your cover it’s important that you buy the right levels of protection which will usually depend on the size of your business and the size of your clients.
-Often in the media industry you end up doing business globally, so be sure to manage your risks by including appropriate cover in your policy.
+- Protect your business with professional indemnity insurance.
+When choosing your cover it’s important to buy the right levels of protection, which usually depend on the size of your business and of your clients.
+Many in the media industry do business globally, so be sure to manage associated risks by including appropriate cover in your policy

 - Let your insurer know as soon as you are aware of a client problem.
 A good professional indemnity insurer will be able to intervene at an early stage to prevent a bigger claim and, in many cases, help minimise the risk to the client relationship